Types of Grief: Complicated Grief, Depression, and Anticipatory Grief

 • Feeling that life is meaningless without the deceased

 If you or someone you know is experiencing these symptoms, seeking help from a mental health professional is crucial.
 Therapies like complicated grief therapy (CGT) have been designed specifically to address this condition.
+Online therapy for individuals can also provide flexible and accessible support for those struggling with complicated grief.

 Differences Between Grief and Depression